 Beyond servers and networks, Nagios also offers excellent application monitoring.

 Nagios will detect any problems with your app, service, or process and take immediate action to eliminate downtime for end users.
-Nagios can monitor all forms of applications, Windows, Linux, UNIX, and web-based apps.
+This DevOps tool can monitor all forms of applications, including Windows, Linux, UNIX, and web-based apps.

 With so much monitoring going on, it would be easy to lose track of everything.